mvolkmann/web-translate/README.md

 This is an open source library that can be obtained via npm at
 <https://www.npmjs.com/package/web-translate>.

-web-translate provides a set of JavaScript functions and a command that make language translation in web applications very easy!
+The web-translate library provides a set of JavaScript functions and a command that make language translation in web applications very easy!
 It is not specific to any framework and should work with all the popular choices including React, Vue, and Angular.